Looking for a Cool Motorcycle Helmet? No worries you are at the right place.

 Pros: These helmets are best to use if you are on tour, as you could easily flip them while reading a map or at refilling station.
 There is no need to take them out while eating or drinking as you can easily flip it up.

 Cons: When the helmet is flipped, face and jaw are prone to injury.
 Also, these helmets produce more wind drag due to the independent face shield.

 3. Open Face Helmets:

-Pros: Open Face Helmets are light weight and well ventilated.
+Pros: Open Face Helmets are lightweight and well ventilated.
 You could also eat and drink while keeping them on.
-They are advisable if you are just loitering around your neighbourhood in defined speed limits.
+They are advisable if you are just loitering around your neighbourhood at defined speed limits.

 Cons: These helmets do not have a front shield and hence face, nose, jaw, and chin of rider are prone to injury.
 Also in absence of front shield it does not protect rider from wind, hail, rain, dust, dirt, and insects.
 Thereby you might need to buy additional stuff like goggles or ear safety gear.

 Half Helmets are suggested if you are a military lover as their appearance is similar to military accessory.